 - Wear breathable clothing to avoid trapping of sweat and moisture.

-If you maintain proper hygiene and follow the rule of balanced diet, you may not need the help of home remedies for body odor.
+If you maintain proper hygiene and follow the rule of a balanced diet, you may not need the help of home remedies for body odor.
 If, however, you need to use home remedies and then also don’t get rid of body odor, visit your doctor to rule out any chance of some serious medical condition.